-The sparsity of the training set is a metric that does not influence XCS's error rate by itself, as indicated by Fig. 6(e).
-However, we observe that there are some problems where XCS's error rate is high (greater than 40%) that correspond to a ratio of number of points to number of dimensions below 50.
-Nor can the maximum Fisher's discriminant ratio fully explain the error rate of XCS.
+the maximum Fisher's discriminant ratio fully explain the error rate of XCS.
 Still, we can extract some associations.
-Fig. 6(f) shows that high values of maximum Fisher's discriminant ratio (greater than three) are always associated with low error rates.
-These correspond to cases where one attribute discriminates fairly well and, thus, the classification is easier.
+Figure 6(e) shows that high values of maximum Fisher's discriminant ratio (greater than 3) are always associated with low error rates.
+These correspond to cases where one attribute discriminates fairly well and thus, the classification is easier.
 The converse is not necessarily true.
 A low value of Fisher's metric does not necessarily result in high error rates.
-However, note that the highest error rates all occur with low Fisher's ratios.
+However, note that the highest error rates all belong to low Fisher's values.

 From these plots, we can draw the regions that determine the most difficult problems and the easiest problems for XCS.
-Examining these regions, we observe that the most difficult problems are placed in the following:
+Examining these regions, we observe that the most difficult problems are placed in:

-- high percentage of points in the boundary between classes; - high percentage of retained adherence subsets; - high dispersion within classes compared with the separation between classes; - high nonlinearities; - low values of Fisher's discriminant ratio; - high training set sparsity.
+• high percentage of points in the boundary between classes

+- high percentage of retained adherence subsets

+- high dispersion within classes compared to the separation between classes

+- high non-linearities

+- low values of Fisher's discriminant ratio

+- high training set sparsity.

-On the contrary, the easiest problems are localized in the following:
+On the contrary, the easiest problems are localized in:

-- small percentage of points in boundary; - small dispersion compared with class separation; - low nonlinearities; - a varied range over different percentages of retained adherence subsets, maximum Fisher's discriminant ratio, and sparsity.
+- small percentage of points in boundary - small dispersion compared to class separation - low non-linearities - and a varied range over different percentages of retained adherence subsets, maximum Fisher's discriminant ratio and sparsity.

-To further confirm these observations, we plot the distribution of two extreme types of problems for XCS: very difficult problems, where XCS's error is equal to or greater than 45% (an error rate almost comparable to a random classification), and very easy problems, where XCS's error is equal to or less than 5%.
-Fig. 7 shows the distribution of these two types of problems for each of the complexity metrics.
+To further confirm these observations, we plot the distribution of two extreme types of problems for XCS: very difficult problems, where XCS's error is equal or greater than 45% (an error rate almost comparable to a random classification), and very easy problems, where XCS's error is equal or less than 5%.
+Figure 7 shows the distribution of these two types of problems for each of the complexity metrics.
 To place these distributions in the appropriate context, we also plot the distribution of the rest of the problems where XCS's error rates are between 5% and 45%.
-Each distribution for a particular type of problem is plotted with a box plot.
-The difficult problems are plotted in solid lines, easy problems in dashed lines, and the remainder problems in dotted lines.
-The interpretation of the box plot is the following: the extreme marks (called whiskers) show the positions of the minimum and maximum values of the distribution, the lower and upper edges of the box show the 25% quartile and the 75% quartile, respectively, and the line in the center of the box shows the median.
-Thus, the box plot shows the spread of values, with half of the distribution placed in the box and the other half represented by the whiskers.
+Each distribution for a particular type of problem is plotted with a boxplot.
+The difficult problems are plotted in solid lines, easy problems in dashed lines and the remainder problems in dotted lines.
+The interpretation of the boxplot is the following: the extreme marks (called whiskers) show the position of the 25% quartile and the 75% quartile respectively, and the line in the center of the box shows the median.
+Thus, the boxplot shows the spread of values, with half of the distribution placed in the box and the other half represented by the whiskers.
 The mean is represented by a cross.
-For ease of comparison, each metric is normalized to the range [0,1].
+For simplicity, each metric is normalized to the range [0,1].

-Looking at Fig. 7, we observe that the metrics that best discriminate between difficult and easy problems are the length of class boundary, the ratio of intraclass-interclass distances, and the nonlinearities.
+Looking at figure 7, we observe that the metrics that best discriminate between difficult and easy problems are the length of class boundary, the ratio of intra-inter class distances, and the non-linearities.
 High values of these metrics tend to correspond to difficult problems, while low values usually correspond to very easy problems.
-For the remaining metrics, there is a larger overlap between difficult, easy, and intermediately difficult problems.
+For the remaining metrics, there is a larger overlap between difficult, easy and intermediately difficult problems.